f1ac0/PistormX/README.md

 ```

 # Using it
 See the official Pistorm documentation.
-Buptest should work with no error, then the Emulator.